oxiby/book/src/guide/conditions.md

 If it is, the code inside the first set of curly braces is evaluated, producing `"Greetings"`.
 If it isn't, the code inside the second set of curly braces is evaluated, producing `"Hello"`.

-In our example program, we're assinging the conditional expression to a variable.
+In our example program, we're assigning the conditional expression to a variable.

 ```oxiby
 let salutation = if name == "Oxiby" {